Yellow Ocher Extra Light Pigment

-Our French Ocher is from the ocher deposits in the French quarries of Gargas and Rustrel nestled in a 12 mile long enclave in the heart of the Luberon Massif, the ocher country.
+Our Yellow Ocher Extra Light is from the ocher deposits in the French quarries of Gargas and Rustrel nestled in a 12-mile long enclave in the heart of the Luberon Massif, the ocher country.
 Ocher is a symphony of colors ranging from pale yellow through the orange range to an intense red.
 It has two major characteristics: it never fades in daylight and the color is highly concentrated.

 |Common Names:||English: yellow ocher light